-PH Apartments supports several programs that provide a more intentional living experience for students.
+PH Apartments supports several programs that provide an intentional living experience for students.
 Each program has its own specific character and is geared to students with different interests, backgrounds and needs.
 Through each program students come together and commit their time and energy to different topics, activities or endeavors.
 We believe that students’ education happens both inside and outside the classroom.
 One of these programs might be right for you!
 Check out the student-led Micro community program, Next Step Sober Living, Scholars Program, Community Engagement Opportunities, Future Focus or the Badger Faith and Service Corps Internship Program.
 Take living and learning to the next level.
 You will find more information and applications on each of the specific program pages.

 Pres House offers rent scholarships and program funds to support students’ participation and aspirations.
 Each intentional living program reflects and supports the values that ground the residential experience at PH Apartments.
 Students of any background are welcome to apply; no religious affiliation is required.

 Check out this video that highlights the Intentional Living Communities available at PH Apartments:

 Where are you going to live next year?!

 The PH Apartments Scholars is a small group with big ideas.
 The best way to get to know your community!

 I’ve talked to guys who were living in a small studio apartment, sleeping on the floor in a sleeping bag.
 I tell them, ‘Just because you slept on a dirt floor in the service doesn’t mean you have to live like that now.’

 The Food for Thought micro-community has given me the opportunity to make connections with people I normally would not have.
 It has also made me aware of the community around us and how we can help make it a better place while making friends and having fun!!!
 From this micro-community specifically, I have learned so much about the importance of knowing where your food comes from and how to be a smart eater.

 The apartments have given me a place I can settle in comfortably.
 I’ve lived here for years, and would love to stay.